Ex-Trump adviser Peter Navarro subpoenaed in DOJ's 1/6 probe

 Associated Press

-In an 88-page draft filing, Navarro claims the House select committee investigating the Jan.
-6, 2021, Capitol attack is unlawful and therefore a subpoena it issued to him in February is unenforceable under law.
-The 72-year-old said he was planning on filing the claim against the committee, Speaker Nancy Pelosi, D-Calif., and the U.S. attorney for D.C., Matthew M. Graves, on Tuesday.
+In an 88-page filing, Navarro claims the House select committee investigating the Jan.
+6, 2021, attack is unlawful and therefore a subpoena it issued to him in February is unenforceable under law.
+The 72-year-old filed the suit Tuesday against members of the committee, Speaker Nancy Pelosi, D-Calif., and the U.S. attorney for D.C., Matthew M. Graves.

+In an interview with The Associated Press on Tuesday, Navarro said the goal of his lawsuit is much broader than the subpoenas themselves, part of an effort to have “the Supreme Court address a number of issues that have come with the weaponization of Congress’ investigatory powers” since Trump came to office.

+He said he will respond formally to the federal subpoena on Wednesday.

-A spokesman for the Department of Justice did not immediately respond to a request for comment Tuesday.
+A spokesman for the Justice Department did not immediately respond to a request for comment Tuesday.

 Though the scope of the department’s investigation remains unclear, the subpoena to Navarro could signal that the department is widening its probe to examine the activities and records of people who worked directly for the Republican president.
 The department previously issued subpoenas to people connected to the Jan.
 6 attack and the rallies in Washington that preceded the violence, in which a mob loyal to Trump stormed the Capitol in a brazen bid to overturn the 2020 presidential election and keep Democrat Joe Biden from replacing Trump in the White House.